CarolMoore19/Patient-Experience/README.md

 #### Limitations
 1. User cannot tailor views to look at interactively, a must for a professional setting.
-2. Analysis program generates over 60 charts, leading to long run time even for small N
-3. More sophisticated graphics needed to appeal to professional audiences.
+2. More sophisticated graphics needed to appeal to professional audiences.
-4. Randomly generated response parameters were somewhat arbitrary and could be very difficult to estimate if realism is important.
+3. Randomly generated response parameters were somewhat arbitrary and could be very difficult to estimate if realism is important.
-5. Additional business data and social media monitoring would also be needed to give a complete view of PX.
+4. Additional business data and social media monitoring would also be needed to give a complete view of PX.

 #### Utility
 This tool includes many of the features a health system would need to start monitoring and improving PX around office visits:  a survey, an analytics program, and a web design.
 It could be readily adapted to demo designs to stakeholders.
 Survey could be adapted to focus on telehealth, which poses increasingly important PX challenges.